-In order to prevent person to person spread of COVID-19 and for the safety of devotees, priest and volunteers and to be compliant with State of Massachusetts opening guidelines, following steps are taken with immediate effect.
-Your co-operation, understanding and support are highly appreciated to follow these policies.
+In order to prevent person to person spread of COVID-19 and for the safety of devotees, priest and volunteers and to be compliant with State of Massachusetts guidelines.
+Your co operation, understanding and support are highly appreciated to follow these policies.

 Devotees must wear masks.
 No devotees will be allowed into the temple without mask without any exceptions.

-Note: If you or any members in your family are sick, we asked you to stay home and postpone your visit to the temple to a future date
+If you or any members in your family are sick, we ask you to stay home and postpone your visit to the temple to a future date.

 Policies will be effective until further notice and temple reserves the right to modify the guidelines at any time.